perticascatalin/Research/RelationalPROG/1_exec_abstract.md

 #### Thesis Structure and Layout

-**Need to get the required template**
+**Note**: Need to get the required template

 ##### Abstract

-Todo at the end
+- Todo at the end

 ##### 1. Outline

-Brief chapters description
+- Brief chapters description

 ##### 2. Introduction

 *High level summary*

-Content from the executive abstract
+- Content from the executive abstract

-General background
+- General background

 ##### 3. Related work

-Content from the in depth analysis of the selected bibliography
+- Content from the in depth analysis of the selected bibliography

-Specific background and concepts
+- Specific background and concepts

 ##### 4. Experimental results

-*Functional description*
+- *Functional description*

-Content from the experimental ideas
+- Content from the experimental ideas

-Problem formulation, models, analysis of results and comparison with other studies
+- Problem formulation, models, analysis of results and comparison with other studies

 ##### 5. Technical details

+- Content from the practice report
-Models, parameters, limitations, scalability
+- Models, parameters, limitations, scalability
+- Libraries, modules

 ##### 6. Applications

-Tbd if possible
+- Tbd if possible

 ##### 7. Conclusions

-Todo at the end
+- Todo at the end

 ##### Bibliography